Mukesh-areo/Mukesh-B/README.md

 # Hey!
 Nice to see you.

-##I have technical experience and interest in -
+## I have technical experience and interest in -
+- Machine Learning
 - Computer vision
 - Natural Language Processing
-- Embedded systems
+- Ultrasonic Testing (Non Destructive Testing)
 - Robotics

+## Languages and Tools:
+python